tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 ## The necessity of seeing the whole

-To better understand why we need this hierarchy sidebar nav, think of this sidebar as a list of parts that make up the whole.
+To better understand why we need this sense of the whole, think of this sidebar as a *list of parts*.

 <img src="../media/vectors/wtd_doc_navigation_listofparts.svg" style="border: 1px solid #dedede;"/>